Roles & Permissions

 #[utoipa::path]annotation to see which permission is required (e.g.,ManageUsersmaps tousers.*). - Verify the user's token is fresh.
 Permissions are loaded from the database on every request, so recent role changes take effect immediately.

-Cannot Delete a Built-in Role
+Cannot Delete the Admin Role

 Role Name Already Exists